6 pasture plants that will make it through a drought

 “Beef and sheep farms producing a lot of stock will lamb or calve as early as possible and get lambs and calves off the farm early, de-stocking.
 Others consider bringing in bull calves from dairy farms, fattening them for meat production and selling only if drought occurs.

-However there are other strategies, including using plants that can resist drought – those with extra-deep root structures that can reach deeper into the soil.
+However, there are other strategies, including using plants that can resist drought which have extra-long root structures that can reach deeper into the soil.

 “Chicory is a herb that has traditionally been used internationally as a coffee substitute but in the mid-80s the then DSIR produced forage chicory.
 It can be grazed by sheep or cows but it does need specialised management – you need to sow it either alone or with a legume such as clover; it needs specialised management which is different to that for normal perennial ryegrass or white clover pasture.